Duality (song): Music video

 The music video, directed by Mark Klasfeld and Tony Petrossian, cost between $300,000 and $500,000 and was recorded on March 27, 2004.
-It was shot in Des Moines, Iowa, at a fan's house that was due for renovation, and features the band performing inside the house surrounded by dozens of fans both inside and outside the house, which gets destroyed in the process as the fans crash through the windows and walls.
-In the aftermath, the family asked the band to replace an extensive list of objects and fittings that were damaged or destroyed during the shoot.
-Roadrunner Records provided the family with roughly $50,000 as compensation.
-Prior to filming, the production told the crowd only to act wild but not destroy the house; this rule was left unheeded.
-Midway through the shooting, the band and fans were asked to avoid jumping around too much, as it would have resulted in either the floor caving in or the entire house collapsing.
-Fans were also told to take extreme caution around Craig Jones as the nails in his mask may injure them.
-It was revealed later that the band had performed the song several times while the crowd vandalized the house, and the resulting footage was edited to produce the video.
+It was shot in West Des Moines, Iowa, at a fan's house that was due for renovation, and features the band performing inside the house surrounded by dozens of fans both inside and outside the house, which gets destroyed in the process as the fans crash through the windows and walls.

+The video starts with a large crowd of fans running towards the camera which is clearly behind a window.
+As the song switches in intensity the video cuts to shots inside the house of the band performing in very close quarters with the fans.
+The video constantly switches between clips of the band performing and fans destroying the house and the surrounding environment.
+At one point in the video, when lead singer Corey Taylor sings the lyrics, "You cannot kill what you did not create", the words are seen painted on the garage door behind the crowd of fans.
+Prior to a coda section, Corey seemingly calms the crowd with an outstretched arm, which is followed with him pacing through the crowd repeating the lyrics "All I've got, all I've got is insane".
+An even larger crowd standing outdoors observes the performance.
+Once the chorus begins again the crowd immediately continues to destroy their surroundings.

 Shawn Crahan recalls that the band "asked our real fans to be in the video and people came from all over", adding that "it meant so much to us.
 We weren't really supposed to destroy that house – but we did it anyway.
 Another plus for that song is that I get to beat the fuck out of my keg.
 What else could you want?"
-One of the fans was a teenage British national who used some of his savings and his grandmother's money to travel to Iowa from England for the shoot and was accommodated by Corey Taylor after being denied a check-in at a local hotel due to his age.
-Two incidents occurred during the filming; two fans were injured by broken glass but were treated on the scene by paramedics stationed during filming and a doctor who lived in the neighborhood where the shoot occurred, while a group of youths were arrested by police present during filming for using baseball bats to vandalize a Ford Taurus rented by the band's record label to bring fans to the shoot's location.

-As of March 2023, the music video for "Duality" has over 360 million views on YouTube.
+In the aftermath, the family asked the band to replace an extensive list of objects and fittings that were damaged or destroyed during the shoot.

 The music video is also available on the CD single and the DVD Voliminal: Inside the Nine, released in 2006.